SRH University

 The Deutschlandstipendium amounts to 300 euros per month.
 150 of this is provided by private sponsors such as companies, foundations, alumni and other private individuals.
 The other 150 euros are paid by the federal government.
 The Deutschlandstipendium is paid directly to the scholarship holders by the universities.
 The funding is awarded irrespective of income and can also be received in addition to BAföG.
 If sponsors donate more than 150 euros per month for a scholarship, the respective scholarship holder receives the additional amount on top of the regular sum of 300 euros.

 Scholarship holders receive funding for at least two semesters and at most until the end of the standard period of study.
-Please note that scholarship holders must reapply for further funding via the Deutschlandstipendium.
+Please note that scholarship holders must reapply for further funding via the Deutschlandstipendium application portal.

-The application period is always around March for the summer semester and around September for the winter semester.
+The application period for the winter semester 2026/2027 begins on Monday, 1 June 2026 at 8:00 a.m. and ends on Tuesday, 30 June 2026 at 11:59 p.m.
 You can apply via the Deutschlandstipendium portal.
-This is an external portal and you will need to create an account.
+This is an external portal, and you will need to create an account.

 • Application form

-• Letter of motivation regarding the choice of study program (max.
+• Letter of motivation regarding the selection for the scholarship programme and your choice of study programme (max.
 2 DIN A4 pages)

-• A letter of recommendation from:a teacher:a university teacher:a university teacher from the respective field of study
+• One letter of recommendation from a university lecturer, a professor from the respective field of study or a schoolteacher of your least current school

 • Current curriculum vitae